 Note: Wireless Gateway 3 is only available in select markets at this time.

 Are you having problems accessing the Internet or connecting to your Wi-Fi network?
 These issues can often be solved by resetting your Wireless Gateway 1, Wireless Gateway 2 or wireless router.
 Like restarting your computer, resetting your router is a good first step in troubleshooting.
 If you’re ready to find out how to reset a wireless router, let’s get started.

 Note: The following directions are for Wireless Gateway 1 and Wireless Gateway 2 users.
 If you have a different router, skip to the final section.

 Try a Normal Reset if you’re having trouble connecting to your network or accessing the Internet.

 Warning: Do not press the button for more than 15 seconds, as this will perform a factory reset and restore all factory default settings.
 You’ll lose any settings you’ve customized, such as your Network Name (SSID), Network Password (Key), parental controls, firewall settings, etc.

-To learn more about a factory reset, including other reset functions, see the Wireless Gateway User Guide.
+To learn more about a factory reset, including other reset functions, see the Wireless Gateway User and Quick Start Guides.

 Steps may vary for other routers and or non-Comcast gateways.
 If you don’t have a wireless gateway, here is a general set of instructions on how to reset a router.
 For specific directions, refer to your device’s documentation.

 - Locate the Reset button, usually located at the back of your router.

 - For routers with external Reset buttons, press and hold for about 10 seconds, or until the Power light blinks.

 - For routers without external Reset buttons, use a pointed, non-metallic object to press and hold the Restore Factory Settings button for about 20 seconds.